top of page

 Access to the Lido Deck

-The lido is great area to rest but is better utilized during a day time crossing when you can lounge poolside in the blazing sun and have a cheeky drink from the poolside bar.
+The lido is great area to rest but is better utilised during a day time crossing when you can lounge poolside in the blazing sun and have a cheeky drink from the poolside bar.

 Lido Pool